 Celebrating Alberta Open Farm Days and Alberta Local Food Week, the Kneehill County Agricultural Service Board is hosting: The Growing Kneehill Country Market & Long Table Dinner at Horseshoe Canyon on Saturday, August 18th.

-Visit the market between 2-6pm and meet local food producers, artisans, and agri-tourism operators from Kneehill and the surrounding region.
-Stay after the Market for the Long Table Dinner where participants will be surrounded by the breathtaking views of Horseshoe Canyon while enjoying an amazing dinner prepared by top chefs showcasing local food products and producers.
+Visit the market between 2- 6 pm and meet local food producers, artisans, and agri-tourism operators from Kneehill and the surrounding region.
+After the Market is the ticketed Long Table Dinner, where guests will be surrounded by the breathtaking views of Horseshoe Canyon while enjoying an amazing dinner prepared by top chefs showcasing local food products and producers.

 For more information, please contact the Kneehill County Agricultural Service Board: 1-866-443-5541.

 Open Farm Days

 With more than 100 farms, ranches and ag-tourism operators opening their gates and inviting visitors to share in local stories, see on-farm demonstrations and purchase locally grown and produced products, there is something for everyone to enjoy at the 6th annual Alberta Open Farm Days.
 For more information, visit albertafarmdays.ca.

 Download the Regional Guide to find other events happening in our area.